matyama/dojo/python/csp/README.md

  - `csp += AllDiff([x1, x2, x3])`, note: current implementation naively converts
    the _alldiff_ constraint into an equivalent set of binary constraints

-## Splitting into independent instances
-The `solve(csp)` function uses Tarjan's algorithm for finding strongly connected components of the constraint graph to build a set of independent CSPs.

-Variables of these CSPs share no constraints between each other and thus can be solved independently.
-Currently this is done in sequence but extension to parallel execution is possible.

 # Examples
  - [Sudoku](examples/test_sudoku.py)
  - [N Rooks](examples/test_rooks.py)